Annual Copyright Compliance Letter

 Risks of Illegal File Sharing

-Contrary to what many students believe, U.S. federal law treats the unauthorized uploading, downloading, or sharing of copyrighted material as a serious offense that carries serious consequences.
 Any USC computer account holder who infringes copyright laws risks a lawsuit by the copyright holder, loss of access to the USC computer network, and disciplinary action by USC, along with possible civil or criminal fines and imprisonment.

 Please be responsible in your use of copyrighted materials.

-Vice Provost for Student Affairs
+Vice President for Student Affairs